shubham-shahh/lidar_map_localizer/README.md

 | GLIL                   |   N/A    | N/A   |
 | FAST_LIO_LOCALIZATION  |   39.2   | Easy  |

-All the tested algorithms have thier own set of tuning params and some of the above mentioned apporaches do not do relocalization without adding additional components like KISS-Matcher and GLIM so the results might vary based on parameter tunung, setup and compute resourses, contact shubhams@udel.edu to get detailed param list, tuning parameters for specific appraoch.
-If I am missing out on any approach please add it in the comments I will be more than happy to add it to test it and add the results.
+All the tested algorithms have their own set of tuning parameters, and some of the above-mentioned approaches do not perform relocalization without adding additional components (like KISS-Matcher and GLIM), so the results might vary based on parameter tuning, setup, and compute resources. please Contact [shubhams@udel.edu](shubhams@udel.edu) to get a detailed parameter list and tuning parameters for specific approaches.
+If I am missing any approach, please add it in the comments, I will be more than happy to test it and add the results.

-After deriving the results on full size scan to map matching I increased the difficulty by a notch and decreased the horizontal and vertical FOV to match common depth cameras like ZED and realsense.
-That's where all the above appraoches start falling apart since the amount of overlap needed to derive a meaningful and robust pose estimate becomes much harder.
+After deriving the results on full-size scan-to-map matching, I increased the difficulty by a notch and decreased the horizontal and vertical FOV to match common depth cameras like ZED and RealSense.
+That's where all the above approaches start falling apart, since the amount of overlap needed to derive a meaningful and robust pose estimate becomes much harder.

-Thats when I started building our own matcher based on simple foundations and learnings from above benchmarking. the approach works on the following learnings and principles
+That's when I started building our own matcher based on simple foundations and learnings from the above benchmarking.
+The approach works on the following learnings and principles:

 ### Architecture